jamiecjm/captur3d-coding-challenge/README.md

 ## Built With

 * Ruby on Rails - The web framework
-* ReactJS - Javascript Library for user interface
+* ReactJS - Javascript library for user interface
 * Bootstrap - Front-end library

 ## Author